 Place your sponge between the wall and the hammer.
 Pull the nail out while protecting the wall with your sponge from the metal on the hammer.

 Use sponges when shoveling or sweeping.

-Wrap a sponge in 2 different places around the handle and hold in place with a rubber band.
+Wrap a sponge in 2 different places around the handle of your shovel or broom and hold them in place with a rubber band.